ropensci/roweb3/content/blog/2022-12-06-save-ggplot2-targets/index.md

 ```
 {{<figure src="first-mod-plot-1.png" alt="Same scatterplot as before but styled differently with a white background instead of grey background.">}}

-For now, the plot is pretty simple and low weight.
+For now, the plot is pretty simple and lightweight.
-We'll be using the `obj_size()` function from  [lobstr](https://lobstr.r-lib.org/) package to evaluate the package size.
+Throughout the blog post, we'll be using the `obj_size()` function from  [lobstr](https://lobstr.r-lib.org/) package to evaluate the object size.

 ```r
 lobstr::obj_size(tar_read(simple_plot))